Agenda

 Wendy Cukier

-Observations and Insights on: The MARCH 2023 Report of the Standing Senate Committee on “The Role of Gender Based Analysis Plus in the Policy Process: Reducing Barriers to an Inclusive Intersectional Policy Analysis”
+The MARCH 2023 Report of the Standing Senate Committee on “The Role of Gender Based Analysis Plus in the Policy Process: Reducing Barriers to an Inclusive intersectional Policy Analysis”

 Wendy Cukier, Founder & Academic Director of the Diversity Institute, Academic Director of the Women Entrepreneurship Hub, and Research Lead of the Future Skills Centre, Toronto Metropolitan University (Formerly Ryerson University)